rpandey1234/AlgorithmHelper/_posts/2017-02-12-concurrency.md

 ---

 Concurrency is a fundamental tool for maximizing performance and CPU power.
-Concurrency is a mechanism which deserializes programming instructions and allows multiple threads to be run simulataneously on the same processing core.
+Concurrency is a mechanism which deserializes programming instructions and allows multiple threads to be run simultaneously on the same processing core.
 We'll clarify what all this means below, but for illustration imagine a grocery store.
 Shoppers can be thought of having a set of instructions, e.g.
 "get milk, eggs, kombucha".
 Grocery stores would be extremely inefficient if they allowed only one shopper in at a time, and instead have a concurrent process for many shoppers.
 This example may sound trivial, but consider that much code is written